 The good news

 The good news is that your business doesn't need to control your family and your life.
 The good news is you can say no to certain requests that you don't want to offer at your stable and it is okay.
 You can be successful in your horse business - but it won't matter if your marriage is falling apart.
 Your business won't matter if you don't see what is really important in life.
-For me and my husband, our faith in God needed to be back at #1 and we needed to trust in Him completely with whatever was to be with our business.
-Then our marriage needed to be next.
+For me and my husband, our faith in God needed to be back at #1 and we needed to trust in Him completely with whatever was to be with our business, and our marriage needed to be the most important thing above any horse business.
 This may seem counter-cultural to what the world says is important, BUT it is the only way things are going to fall into place.
 The good news is that I still believe boarding horses for a living is a great career.
 Not every day will be perfect and some days will be down right hard but it is still a great life.

 David and I are coming up on thirty years of marriage and it is so hard to believe how fast the time has gone.
 God is the center of our life and our marriage is stronger than ever.
 We finally have our priorities right and I never want to go back to how we were.
 I still love my job of taking care of the horses daily but it is not the most important thing to me anymore.
 I was given this job of being the caretaker of these incredible animals and I don't take it lightly.
 I feel it is an awesome privilege but it comes 2nd to my husband.
 I watch out for him and he watches out for me in this crazy life we have built.